CHINESE BY ORIGIN. MOVED ACROSS ASIA. MADE IT IN CHINATOWN. NOW BRINGING THE JING EVERYWHERE.

 FROM HOMELAND TO CHINATOWN

 Our story begins in Asia.
 Mr. Mak, Mrs. Mak, and their daughter Frances fled their homeland in the 1970s, surviving a series of refugee camps and harrowing escapes.
-They landed in New York City, penniless but grateful, living in a church basement and trying to figure out how to make it in America.
-They went to work, learning everything from English to the culinary arts.
+They landed in New York City, penniless but grateful, living in a crawlspace on Division Street and trying to figure out how to make it in America.
 They took menial jobs.
 They saved and scraped by, and then eventually opened their own wholesale food business in Chinatown.
 Several decades of 16-hour days followed as they continued to build their American dream.

 REKINDLING THE GINBAO TRADITION